grandma-collaboration/grandma-cookbook/doc2/9_FA_Checklist.md

 # 9. Shifter’s Checklist

-For an overview on the FA's responsibilities and the use of skyportal, see this [video](https://www.youtube.com/watch?v=_N7fgiPfiXA).
-The transcript can be found in Section 11: Transcripts.
+Below are the different aspects of a shifter's responsibilities during their week.
+For links to corresponding videos, go to the bottom of this page.

 ## 9.1 Before the Shift
 - Activate your notifications to receive source and GCN GW events notifications on your phone or other devices.
 - Make sure to respond to any messages sent by your Weekly Coordinator (WC) and get their feedback.

 ## 9.2 At the Start of Your Shift
 - Check the status of [LVK](https://online.igwn.org/grafana/public-dashboards/1a0efabe65384a7287abfcc1996e4c4d?orgld=1&refresh=5s&orgId=1).
+Are all instruments in operation?
 - Write “on duty” in the #shifters channel on Slack.
 - Perform any immediate actions requested by the previous shifter during their transmission.
 If no transition actions are stated, ask for a recap.